abelmartin/missile_commando/README.md

 WHEN you can destroy an alien's ship, their bullets will be destroyed too.

 **LEFT CLICK** to fire your mighty missles.
-You have 6 of them loaded at a time.
+You have 2 of them loaded at a time.
 If you're a sharp shooter, you can even deflect an alien's shot!

-**RIGHT CLICK** to reload your turret.
-It takes about 5 seconds to reload each shell consider yourself warned!
+You'll automatically reload your turret so don't sweat it.

-After each alien wave, your shields will be replenished.
+After each alien wave, your shield will be replenished.
 Keep in mind, the alien forces will come at you with strong & faster ships each wave...but you're the best hope our galaxy has against them.
 Teach them some respect!